cChimney/Discord-name-avatar-changer-and-scraper/README.md

 For hq tokens go to http://discord.gg/tokenshop or http://t.me/praisetelegram

-For suggestions please make open an issue, will release updates at 25 stars
+For suggestions please make open an issue, will release next big update at 25 stars

+**PROXY SUPPORT AT 10 STARS**

 Common errors with fixes:
 ```